seqcode/Bichrom/README.md

   chromatin_tracks: ['/path/to/val/atacseq.txt', ..., '/path/to/test/h3k27ac.txt']
 </pre>

 * outdir: This is the output directory, where all Bichrom output files will be placed.

-**Output**
+**Input file formats:**

+The training, validation and test files are provided to Bichrom using the argument **training_schema_yaml**.
+Required file formats for the seq, label and chromatin_tracks are:

+* **seq**: The seq file contains one sequence per line.
+Note: all sequences need to be repeat-masked, i.e. only upper-case nucleotides should be passed.
+For example, if your training set has 25,100 sequences, the seq file will contain 25,100 lines.

+* **labels**: The labels file contains a binary 1/0 label for each associated sequence.

+* **chromatin_tracks**: Multiple chromatin files can be passed to to the program through the YAML file.
+(The YAML field chromatin_tracks accepts a list of file locations.)
+Each line in a chromatin track file contains tab separated binned chromatin data.
+The data can be binned at any resolution.
+For example, if the seq file contains 500 base pair long sequences:
+  * If bins=50 base pairs, then each line in the chromatin file will contain 10 (500/50) values.
+  * If bins=1 base pair, then each line in the chromatin file will contain 500 values.
+Note that all chromatin feature files that are passed to this argument must be binned at the same resolution.

+**Outputs:**

-iTF outputs the validation and test metrics (auROC and auPRC) for both a sequence-only network (Bichrom<sub>SEQ</sub>) and a complete sequence + preexisting chromatin bimodal network (Bichrom).
+iTF outputs the validation and test metrics (auROC and auPRC) for both a sequence-only network (Bichrom<sub>SEQ</sub>) and a sequence + preexisting chromatin bimodal network (Bichrom).
 It additionally plots the test Precision Recall curves for both models; as well as test recall at a false positive rate=0.01.